davidmalcolm/texi2rst/output/options-for-debugging-your-program-or-gcc.rst

   :option:`-g`.

-  Level 1 produces minimal information, enough for making backtraces in parts of the program that you dont plan to debug.
+  Level 1 produces minimal information, enough for making backtraces in parts of the program that you don't plan to debug.
 This includes descriptions of functions and external variables, and line number tables, but no information about local variables.